 ELECTIONS

 All Gymkhana Elections shall be conducted by the Chief Election Officer, who shall be appointed by the Senate at the recommendation of the Nominations Committee.
-He/she shall propose the names of the members of the Election Council for ratification by the Senate.
+He/she shall propose the names of the members of the Election Commission for ratification by the Senate.

+The Election Commissions shall function as a Cell.
+All provision pertaining to the particular functioning of the Election Commission shall supersede the general provisions pertaining to the functioning of Cells

-The Election Council shall conduct General Elections annually for all Members of the Senate.
+The Election Commission shall conduct General Elections annually for all Members of the Senate.

 Members who shall officiate till the Senate hands over charge shall be: